Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 The study of 90 endodontic failures by Iqbal cited above determined that about 6% of the cases could be attributed to problems associated with perforations, and 7% broken instruments.

-If the dentist thinks that they can overcome or correct the previous difficulty, then endodontic retreatment is indicated.
-If not, the tooth will need to be extracted.
-Why?
+If your dentist feels that they can overcome or correct the difficulty associated with your case’s failure, then their performing conventional endodontic retreatment (performing your root canal treatment again) is indicated.
+If instead they feel that the tooth’s existing obstacles are too great, your tooth will need to be extracted.

 8) Lack of clinician expertise.